Camprog/ASS/README.md

 # Scrap Jasss with Python

-Open source python utility to scrap and analyse articles published in [JASSS][JASSS]
+Open source python utility to scrap and analyse articles published in [jasss][JASSS]

 <!--
 ## Usage